btroop/btroop/docs/README.md

 >
 >---
   ><b>Marketing and sales strategy programs development</b>
-  >- Led v-team within to research market trends and design and implement new marketing and sales strategies targeting growth customer segments and industries
+  >- Led cross-org team within to research market trends and design and implement new marketing and sales strategies targeting growth customer segments and industries
   >- Influenced positive SLT perception of Startup segment opportunity by crafting strategy pitch addressing startup needs, industry trends, competitive landscape and client priorities
   >- Demonstrated ROI potential of Startup investment opportunity by collaborating with financial SMEs to build research-based financial models
   >- Enabled client to grow share of the startup ecosystem by facilitating cross-org strategic alignment and producing a customer engagement playbook containing cross-team orchestration and customer journey guidance